NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 - JV teams will be limited by the “Rule of 42.”
 That is, the total grade numbers of the four players at any given time shall not exceed 42.
 For example, 10 + 10 + 11 + 12 = 43, and that’s too much!
 9 + 10 + 11 + 11 = 41, and that’s within the limit of 42, etc. Graduating seniors are allowed to participate on a JV team only if the school is also bringing a Varsity team as well as a JV.

 - To equalize the playing field between junior high teams and middle school teams, each middle school team is welcome to include up to two ninth graders from the high school into which that middle school feeds.
 A junior high team may play no more than two ninth graders at a given time.
 (Ninth graders are not eligible to compete at both Junior Nationals and Senior Nationals.)

 - To equalize the playing field between schools that only go up to 5th grade and those that go up to 6th, each of the former is welcome to include up to two sixth graders from the middle school into which that elementary school feeds.
 (Sixth graders are not eligible to compete at both Junior Nationals and Elementary Nationals.)

 - Team behavior should conform to the high standards of the competition.

 - Teams must be accompanied by at least one adult coach/advisor.
 Coaches are responsible for the behavior of their team members.

-- Teams are allowed one “Appeal to the Supreme Court” throughout the whole of the preliminary rounds (i.e. not one per match) and one throughout the course of the elimination rounds.
+- Teams are allowed one such appeal throughout the whole of the preliminary rounds (i.e. not one per match) and one throughout the course of the elimination rounds.
 If the opposing coach wishes to counter-appeal, it does not “use up” their appeal.